 On Loneliness and Exclusion: The Hidden Architecture of the Single Life

 I didn’t send it out.

-I worried it might offend, that I’d lose subscribers, and everyone would hate me, so I sent out a solution to those suffering the same reflexive irrational thought cycle I’d succumbed—Cognitive Distortion.
+I worried it might offend, I’d lose subscribers, and everyone would hate me, so I sent out a solution to those suffering the same reflexive, irrational thought cycle I’d succumbed to—Cognitive Distortion.

-But then a ton of people asked me to send it, so here I go.
+But then many people asked me to send it, so here I go.

+On Loneliness and Exclusion: The Hidden Architecture of the Single Life